jonaden94/hpc_guide/3_distributed_training/distributed_training.md

 # Distributed training

 * The Slurm Workload Manager can also be used to request multiple GPUs or even multiple GPU nodes (each GPU node contains 4-8 GPUs) at once.
 Especially the NHR offers enough resources to enable large scale training of neural networks.
-* To request multiple GPUs or multiple nodes, you just have to change a slurm options at the top of the batch script.
+* To request multiple GPUs or multiple nodes, you just have to change the corresponding slurm options at the top of the batch script.
 The following example, requests 2 GPUs on one node:
 ```
 #!/bin/bash
 #SBATCH -p grete